symfony/symfony-docs/frontend/encore/faq.rst

 no global variables are set.

-The fix depends on if the error is happening in your code or inside some third-party code that you're using.
+The fix depends on if the error is happening in your code or inside some third-party code that you are using.
 See :doc:`/frontend/encore/legacy-applications` for the fix.

 Uncaught ReferenceError: webpackJsonp is not defined
 ----------------------------------------------------

-If you get this error, it's probably because you've forgotten to add a ``script`` tag for the ``runtime.js`` file that contains Webpack's runtime.
-If you're using the ``encore_entry_script_tags()`` Twig function, this should never happen: the file script tag is rendered automatically.
+If you get this error, it is probably because you have forgotten to add a ``script`` tag for the ``runtime.js`` file that contains Webpack's runtime.
+If you are using the ``encore_entry_script_tags()`` Twig function, this should never happen: the file script tag is rendered automatically.